-Moreover, the electronic signatures provided by eSignLive include a qualified electronic timestamp, linking the data and the signature at a given point in time.
+Moreover, the electronic signatures provided by eSignLive can include a qualified timestamp generated by a trusted third-party for each signing event, linking the data and the signature at a given point in time.

 Look for a solution that can meet the requirements in the jurisdictions in which you do business with no additional development work needed so that you can begin using the solution immediately.
 Learn more about e-signature laws around the world.